The Changing Landscape of Sustainability Transparency & DisclosureNovember 15, 2018 | BIER

 We want to tell be able to disclose information that is useful in assessing and comparing performance but also be able to share what is unique to our company.

-Julie (Pernod Richard): I see a greater need to focus on global harmonization and standardization of reporting standards on the horizon.
+Julie (Pernod Ricard): I see a greater need to focus on global harmonization and standardization of reporting standards on the horizon.
 There has been a proliferation of sustainability rankings making data not easily comparable between peer companies.
 There are also different means of communicating data and sustainability stories.
 Right now, it feels like there is an increased volume of information being provided without linkage to a company’s core strategy.
 I hope the discussion around this continues and it turns from an emerging trend to reality.

 The other trend I see is digital; there are more interactive and personalized reporting “experiences” emerging.
-Pernod Richard is moving toward more active, digital formats.
+Pernod Ricard is moving toward more active, digital formats.
 For example, we’re committed to fighting against alcohol misuse, and for the last five years we’ve had a tool (https://smartbarometer.pernod-ricard.com/) that tracks the results and progress we’re seeing across the globe and can be broken down by region, country, and commitment.

 In terms of business implications, I see three things.
 First, sustainability leaders need to make a concerted effort to stay informed and take part in discussions across the business—and make sure things in our line of business are heard.
 Second, there needs to be global collaboration to harmonize metrics and frameworks to achieve greater consistency and comparability, much like the work BIER is doing.
 Third, I believe we need to move away from informing and towards engaging in more attractive formats to share our stories.